Caterpillars and Chrysalises

 Life Cycle

 Eggs laid in groups of 400-500 on underside of host plant leaves.
-Host plants many broadleaf trees, including cherries, hickories, oaks, willows, Sweetgum, and many others.
+Host plants are many broadleaf trees, including cherries, hickories, oaks, willows, Sweetgum, and many others.
 Preferences are seasonal and regional.

 Flight